codenotary/opvizor/faq.md

 <details>
 <summary>Can I run Opvizor on-premises?</summary>

-Yes, Opvizor runs without any internet connectivity.
+<p>Yes, Opvizor runs without any internet connectivity.</p>

-Opvizor is available as a virtual appliance that you can import into your VMware vSphere environment.
-Patches can be downloaded from our customer portal and installed without any internet access.
+<p>Opvizor is available as a virtual appliance that you can import into your VMware vSphere environment.
+Patches can be downloaded from our customer portal and installed without any internet access.<p>

-More you can find here on [Opvizor's website](https://opvizor.com/product)
+<p>More you can find here on <a href="https://opvizor.com/product">Opvizor's website</a></p>
 </details>

 <details>